mikelawrence/ESPHome-Parking-Assistant/README.md

 # ESPHome-Parking-Assistant
 From early on I learned that parking the car in the garage was a problem the needed to be solved.
 My Dad solved his problem with a piece of styrofoam hanging from the ceiling.
 When it touched the windshield you knew to stop.
 This was very important because the lawn mowing equipment was in front of the car.
 Crunch time was inevitable, don't ask me how I know.

 I recently moved and the problem became an issue again.
 Not because there was a crunch time incident but because we needed as much room as possible in front of the car.
-Trying to part close the the main garage door was often a trial and error experience.
-With getting out of the car multiple times a frequent occurance.
+Having to get out of the car multiple times to make sure the door won't hit the car was a pain.
 So I did some searching on Youtube and found this [video](https://www.youtube.com/watch?v=HqqlY4_3kQ8) from ResinChem Tech.
 I really liked his use of a RGB LED strip to indicate position and when to stop.
+There is a ton of information so watch the whole video.1

-*So yes this is a complete ripoff of his idea!* But I wanted to do several things different.
+***So yes this project is a complete ripoff of his idea!*** But I wanted to do several things different.
 First I wanted to use ESPHome.
-I find it easier to use and integrate with Home Assistant.
 Second I really like designing my own hardware.
 And third I want to keep learning how to use Fusion 360 to design 3D printed stuff.

 ## Design Decisions
 ### ESP32 and ESPHome
-ESP32's are extremely cheap and have a ton of support like ESPHome.
 ESPHome is closely aligned with Home Assistant.
 In fact they are the same company.
-ESPHome just makes it easier to get an ESP32 running quickly and it directly supports Home Assistant.
 Home Assistant uses ESPHome for some of their hardware like the [Home Assistant Voice Preview Edition](https://www.home-assistant.io/voice-pe/) or [Bluetooth Proxy](https://esphome.io/components/bluetooth_proxy.html).

-I chose a newer ESP32-S3 for this design which supports both WiFi and Bluetooth.
+I chose a newer ESP32-S3 for this design which also has Bluetooth support.
 The newer ESP32's work better with the ESP-IDF framework as opposed to the default Arduino framework.
-Not everything is supported in the ESP-IDF, particularly several of the RGB LED libraries like the Adafruit NeoPixel library but the ESP32 RMT LED Strip library works well once you make sure have enough memory RMT memory allocated.
+Not everything is supported in the ESP-IDF, particularly several of the RGB LED librariesbut the ESP32 RMT LED Strip library works well once you make sure have enough RMT memory allocated.
+Sometimes I add

 ### USB-C Power Delivery
 I liked the idea of using RGB LED Pixels since ESPHome supports these directly without custom code.
 I wanted a flexible power supply for driving the RGB LED Pixels both in the power capacity and voltage.
 I've been using a MagWLED driver for driving RGB LED pixels for a while now and I really like it's approach to using USB-C PD (Power Delivery) to select between 5V and 12V.
 The USB-C PD 2.0/3.0 specification supports currents greater than 3A but will need a USB-C Power Cable with E-Marker and a USB-C PD Power Source that supports these higher currents.
 I went with the simpler and more supported max 3A.
 The USB-C PD 2.0/3.0 specification will negotiate several fixed voltages at 3A: 5V-15W, 9V-27W, 12V-36W, 15V-45W and 20V-60W.
 12V-36W PD is less common in chargers but 9V-27W is always available.
 12V RGB LED Pixels will usually run on 9V, the difference in LED brightness is not that noticeable and may make your LED live longer.
 To handle the USB-C PD negotiation I chose the STUSB4500 from ST Microelectronics.
 This guy will support negotiate all of the USB-C PD 2.0/3.0 specification but this design will support only the following: 5V-15W, 9V-27W or 12V-36W.
 The STUSB4500 will be configured to support 12V-36W with a fallback of 9V-27W or just 5V-15W